Skip to content

 Menopause symptoms cause many women to visit their doctor or health practitioner.
 The symptoms can be so severe that women often fear they are suffering from serious medical conditions.
-We'll explain what triggers these symptoms and explain why probiotics may be suitable during menopause.
+We'll explain what triggers these menopausal symptoms and explain the thinking behind why probiotics for menopause may worth considering.

 Menopause occurs due to a complex series of hormonal changes.
 As a woman’s egg reserves begin to run low, they become more resistant to FSH (follicle Stimulating Hormone); this causes a rise in FSH, and at the same time there is a big drop in oestrogen production from the ovaries.
 Testosterone and progesterone levels also decline.
 Oestrogen affects many parts of the body, including the: breasts, uterus, skin, bones and brain.
 For this reason, loss of oestrogen is thought to be the main culprit behind most menopausal symptoms.